 Or you can go to this link to sign up http://www.lsc.edu/student-orientation-accuplacer-registration/.
 We recommend to schedule your testing after you have had a couple of days to rest.
 You can arrive up to 1 month before the start of the semester.

 Registration for Classes

 Be prepared to show proof of health insurance and updated address and contact information.
 Stop by and see Victoria Shaw Carlson in Student Services to drop off a copy of your current class schedule, update your local contact information (address and phone) and to pick up an updated copy of your I-20 Form that shows you have registered for classes.
 You will need to do this for every term that you are enrolled at Lake Superior College to remain in good standing for your student visa

-There are several options listed on our website http://www.lsc.edu/become-a-student/housing/.
-Review some of the housing options in your acceptance packet.
+There are several options listed on the LSC Housing site.
+Review the housing options in your acceptance packet.
 The University of Wisconsin-Superior is just over the bridge (but an hour on public transit – which is free for LSC students) and they have a block of rooms reserved for our students and this includes a meal plan.
-Campus Park Apartments has reserved a block of apartments for our students, and they provide a free shuttle to LSC, but this does not include meals, and there isn’t bus service on the weekends.
+While Campus Park Apartments has reserved a block of apartments for our students, and they provide a free shuttle to LSC, but this does not include meals, and there isn’t bus service in the evenings or on the weekends.
 Other local housing options exist, check out the links on our website.

 You can either fly directly to the Duluth airport or to the Minneapolis St. Paul (MSP) airport and then take the Skyline Shuttle to Duluth: http://www.skylineshuttle.com/scheduleandrates/

 US Customs Information